Raid10Without1/tools/README.md

-Just a repo to storage some useful little tool
+Just a repo to storage some useful tools